 Randy Orton isn’t shy about his views of pro wrestling.
-He is also at a point in his career where he is regarded as locker room leader as well.
+He is also at a point in his career where he is regarded as a locker room leader as well.

 Orton pays attention to the leg slapping that goes on in NXT and other companies.
 He has a lot of advice to give, but there is one thing he can’t stand.